FAIRODDS

 Negative Odds (-)

-Negative odds show how much you must bet to win $100 profit.
+Negative odds indicate how much you need to wager to earn $100 in profit.

 Calculating profit for negative odds: